-The total pension liabilities for June 30, 2021 and 2020 financial reporting purposes were determined by actuarial valuations as of July 1, 2019 and 2018, respectively and rolled forward to June 30, 2020 and 2019, respectively.
+The total pension liabilities for June 30, 2022 and 2021 financial reporting purposes were determined by actuarial valuations as of July 1, 2020 and 2019, respectively and rolled forward to June 30, 2021 and 2020, respectively.
 The following actuarial assumptions were used and applied to all periods included in the measurement:

-- Actuarial cost method: Entry age normal cost with level percentage of payroll. - Asset valuation method: Investments are reported at fair value. - Amortization method and period for contributions: Level dollar, fixed period through fiscal year 2029. - Investment rate of return of 7.50%, net of pension plan administrative and investment expenses. - Projected salary increases: Teachers 3.00%-6.00% and Non-Teachers 3.00%-6.50%, based on age. - Inflation rate of 3.0%. - Discount rate of 7.50%. - Mortality rates based on RP-2000 Mortality Tables. - Withdrawal rates: Teachers 7%-35% and Non-Teachers 2.33%-18%. - Disability rates: 0.004%-0.563%. - Retirement age: An age-related assumption is used for participants not yet receiving payments. - Retirement rates: 15%-100%, based on age, after 55. - Ad hoc cost-of-living increases in pensions are periodically granted by the State Legislature.
+- Actuarial cost method: Entry age normal cost with level percentage of payroll. - Asset valuation method: Investments are reported at fair value. - Amortization method and period for contributions: Level dollar, fixed period through fiscal year 2034. - Investment rate of return of 7.25%, net of pension plan administrative and investment expenses. - Projected salary increases: Teachers 2.75%-5.90% and Non-Teachers 2.75%-6.50%, based on age. - Inflation rate of 2.75%. - Discount rate of 7.25%. - Mortality rates: Active based on Pub-2010 General Employee Tables, headcountweighted, projected with Scale MP-2019. - Withdrawal rates: Teachers 7%-35% and Non-Teachers 2.30%-18%. - Disability rates: 0.004%-0.563%. - Retirement age: An age-related assumption is used for participants not yet receiving payments. - Retirement rates: 15%-100%, based on age, after 55. - Ad hoc cost-of-living increases in pensions are periodically granted by the State Legislature.
 However, the retirement system makes no automatic provision for such increases.

 Experience studies are performed at least once in every five-year period.
-The most recent experience study covered the period from July 1, 2010 to June 30, 2015.
+The most recent experience study covered the period from July 1, 2014 to June 30, 2019.
 These assumptions will remain in effect for valuation purposes until such time as the CPRB adopts revised assumptions.